chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 ✅ **DO** move any logic that is not React specific and does not need to be reinitialized on rerender out of function component.
 Keep in mind that the function component body is recalled on each render, calling that logic over and over unnecessarily.

-⛔ **DO NOT** make all fields optional or add coalescing operators on something that is not nullable as a way to go around state that can initially be null.
-Instead make this explicit.
+⛔ **DO NOT** make all fields optional or add coalescing operators on something that is not nullable as a way to go around a state that can initially be null.
+Instead, make this explicit.

 > ℹ By making this explicit anyone who updates this code later will know to handle null in the render.

 ⛔ **DO NOT** add to state or props data than can be derived/calculated from elsewhere.

-⛔ **DO NOT** break HTML semantics with unnecessary elements like divs that do not carry the semantic meaning of divs for other reason like a container in which case `Fragment` would have been better.
-Abuse of HTML tag can also break a11y and can result in an unnecessarily messy DOM.
+⛔ **DO NOT** break HTML semantics with unnecessary elements like divs that do not carry the semantic meaning of divs for other reasons like a container in which case `Fragment` would have been better.
+Abuse of HTML tags can also break a11y and can result in an unnecessarily messy DOM.

 ⛔ **DO NOT** handle navigation with click event handling unless this is absolutely desired.
-First prize is to make use of HTML semantics that the browsers have support for like hyperlinks/anchor tags.
-This will preserve expected browser behavior like center mouse click or right click open new tab giving user more control, mouse icon change other current or future features.
+The first prize is to make use of HTML semantics that the browsers have support for like hyperlinks/anchor tags.
+This will preserve expected browser behavior like center mouse click or right click open new tab giving the user more control, mouse icon change other current or future features.

 ⛔ **DO NOT** use React fully qualified name for types, i.e. `React.Fragment`, `React.FunctionComponent`.
-This is not necessary and in particular is not used consistently, i.e. you may not find `React.useState` or `React.useEffect` in the same code base that uses the latter.
+This is not necessary and in particular, is not used consistently, i.e. you may not find `React.useState` or `React.useEffect` in the same code base that uses the latter.

 ```typescript
 const [user, setUser] = React.useState<User>({});